tombh/streaming/JOURNAL.md

   * Update my Neovim plugins and push my latest dotfiles
   * Add more bird chirps
 Useful:
-  * Installing Windows o[n Asahi: https://pastebin.com/73bTFdfR
+  * Installing Windows on Asahi: https://pastebin.com/73bTFdfR
 * Special Purpose Arabic: https://www.eimj.org/uplode/images/photo/%D8%A7%D9%84%D9%84%D8%BA%D8%A9_%D8%A7%D9%84%D8%B9%D8%B1%D8%A8%D9%8A%D8%A9_%D9%84%D8%A3%D8%BA%D8%B1%D8%A7%D8%B6_%D8%AE%D8%A7%D8%B5%D8%A9-_%D8%A7%D9%84%D9%84%D8%BA%D8%A9_%D8%A7%D9%84%D8%B9%D8%B1%D8%A8%D9%8A%D8%A9_%D9%84%D9%84%D8%B9%D9%85%D8%A7%D9%84_%D8%A7%D9%84%D9%88%D8%A7%D9%81%D8%AF%D9%8A%D9%86..pdf
 Evening: Got `^[6n` merged!
 No excuses for dogfooding now.